Our Magnet Journey

 Chief Nursing Officer Ashley Virts

-Our nurses continue to demonstrate courage, commitment, and most importantly compassion as they work to achieve Inova’s core value of “Patient Always.”
+Our nurses continue to demonstrate courage, commitment and, most importantly, compassion as they work to achieve Inova’s core value of “Patient Always.”

 I continue to be honored to work with such a dedicated team of talented nurses and thank them for their ongoing commitment to our profession, our team members, and our patients.